heysaladin/farooqa-creative/public/engine/pages_work/go-ride-x.md

 Sub Topic:

-1. Profesionalisme
+1. Professionalism

-   - Apakah driver cepat sampai?
+   - Did the driver arrive quickly?

-2. Kondisi Kendaraan
+2. Vehicle Conditions

-   - Bagaimana kondisi kendaraan?
-Jika iya:
+   - What is the condition of the vehicle?
+If yes:
-   - Motor tidak kokoh & oleng
+   - Motor is not sturdy & shaking
-   - Jok rusak
+   - Seat is broken
-   - Mesin lompat-lompat
+   - Skipping machine

-3. Kondisi Helm
+3. Helmet Condition

-   - helm kotor & dekil
+   - dirty & filthy helmet
-   - helm bau
+   - smelly helmet
-   - pengunci helm rusak
+   - helmet lock is broken
-   - kaca helm rusak (hilang)
+   - broken helmet glass (lost)
-   - helm bersih dan wangi
+   - clean and fragrant helmet

-4. Kondisi Jaket Penampilan Driver
+4. Condition of Jacket & Appearance of Drivers

-   - jaket kumal & kotor
+   - dirty and dirty jacket
-   - jaket bersih & rapi
+   - clean & neat jacket

-5. Ketrampilan & Tatakrama
+5. Skills & Governance

-   - nyetir ugal-ugalan
+   - reckless driving
-   - bicara & bersikap tidak sopan
+   - talk & be rude
-   - nyetir terlalu lambat
+   - driving too slowly
-   - nyetir cepat tapi aman & sopan
+   - driving fast but safe & polite

 ### UI Design (Snippet)